 Kant insisted that this reading misrepresented his position.
 While the dogmatic idealist denies the reality of space and time, Kant takes space and time to be forms of intuition.
 Forms of intuition are, for Kant, the subjective conditions of the possibility of all of our sense perception.
 It is only because space and time are a priori forms that determine the content of our sensations that Kant thinks we can perceive anything at all.
 According to Kant, “critical” or “transcendental” idealism serves merely to identify those a priori conditions, like space and time, that make experience possible.
 It certainly does not imply that space and time are unreal or that the understanding produces the objects of our cognition by itself.

 Kant hoped to enlist the support of famous German philosophers like Moses Mendelssohn (1729-1786), Johan Nicolai Tetens (1738-1807), and Christian Garve (1742-1798) in order to refute the “dogmatic” idealist interpretation of his philosophy and win a more favorable hearing for his work.
 Unfortunately, the endorsements Kant hoped for never arrived.
-Mendelssohn, in particular, was preoccupied with concerns about his health and the dispute that had arisen between himself and Friedrich Heinrich Jacobi (1743-1819) about the alleged Spinozism of his friend his friend Gotthold Ephraim Lessing (1729-1781).
+Mendelssohn, in particular, was preoccupied with concerns about his health and the dispute that had arisen between himself and Friedrich Heinrich Jacobi (1743-1819) about the alleged Spinozism of his friend Gotthold Ephraim Lessing (1729-1781).
 This dispute came to be known as the pantheism controversy, because of Spinoza’s famous equivocation between God and nature.

 During the controversy, Jacobi charged that any attempt to demonstrate philosophical truths was fatally flawed.
 Jacobi pointed to Spinoza as the chief representative of the tendency toward demonstrative reason in philosophy, but he also drew parallels between Spinozism and Kant’s transcendental idealism throughout On the Doctrine of Spinoza (1785).
 In 1787, the same year Kant published the second (B) edition of the Critique of Pure Reason, Jacobi published David Hume on Faith or Realism and Idealism, which included a supplement On Transcendental Idealism.
 Jacobi concluded that transcendental idealism, like Spinozism, subordinates the immediate certainty, or faith, through which we know the world, to demonstrative reason, transforming reality into an illusion.
 Jacobi later called this “nihilism.”